Bridesmaids (2011 film): Casting and filming

-Several actresses auditioned for the role of Megan, including Rebel Wilson and Busy Philipps, the latter of whom had worked with Apatow and Feig on their comedy-drama television series Freaks and Geeks.
+Several actresses, including Rebel Wilson and Busy Philipps (the latter of whom had worked with Apatow and Feig on their comedy-drama television series Freaks and Geeks), auditioned for the role of Megan.
 Wilson, who improvised for Apatow and Feig for an hour during her audition, impressed them so much that she was later cast in the smaller role of Brynn.
 It marked her first appearance in an American production, and she allegedly received $3,500, all of which went toward paying fees to join the Screen Actors Guild.
 Mindy Kaling read for the role of Lillian, eventually losing to Wiig's Saturday Night Live colleague Maya Rudolph.
 Rose Byrne initially also auditioned for Lillian, but later took the opportunity to read Helen.
 Byrne was eventually chosen as the nemesis because she wasn't a comedian as Feig feared the character would be "coming out to be too arch if we had a funny woman doing it."
 Greta Gerwig and Judy Greer also auditioned for unspecified roles.